mipalgu/Coordinates/README.md

 GUCoordinates is a library containing conversion functions between several coordinate systems.
 We classify the coordinates systems in general as

-1. Image Coordinate Systems
+1. image coordinate systems,
-2. Relative Coordinate System
+2. the relative coordinate system, and,
-3. Field Coordinate Systems.
+3. the field coordinate system.

 ## Image Coordinate Systems